What is circumcision?

 The most current AAP report found that the health benefits to circumcision outweigh the risks.
 However, these benefits are not significant enough to recommend that all newborn baby boys be circumcised.
 The AAP recommends that parents should be given information on the benefits and risks of newborn circumcision and that parents should decide what is best for their baby.

-Circumcision is usually performed by the obstetrician in the hospital.
+Circumcision is usually done by the obstetrician or pediatrician in the hospital.
 When it is done for religious reasons, other persons may do the surgery as part of a ceremony after the baby is discharged from the hospital.

 What care is needed after a circumcision?

-Circumcisions performed by a qualified doctor rarely have complications.
+Circumcisions rarely have complications.
 Problems that occur are usually not serious.
 The most common complications are bleeding and infection.
 Proper care after circumcision helps reduce the chances of problems.

-Your baby's doctor will give you specific instructions on the care of the circumcision.
+Your baby's health care provider will give you specific instructions on the care of the circumcision.
 It is important that you keep the area clean.
 After the procedure:

 There may be a gauze dressing with petroleum jelly or an antibiotic cream.
 This may be removed at the first diaper change.
-Your baby's doctor may recommend applying a new dressing.
+Your baby's health care provider may recommend applying a new dressing.